tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

       PJ Ryan's.
 Wild.

 In previous years, JumboSmash has had a wide range of incarnations.
-In its first year, it was a web form that people could fill out, and somebody made matches by hand.
+In its first year, it was a web form that people could fill out, and someone or something matched people up.
 Then it launched the following year as a website with similar functionality.
 Last year, for Spring 2017, it was re-made as a Tinder-style mobile app (iOS and Android).
 Regardless of whether it makes much practical sense[^raze-it], a different team creates the JumboSmash product anew every year.

 [^raze-it]: People are divided on this.
 At some level, creating an app from the
       ground up increases the sense of ownership and pride when it succeeds.
 It